 Getting a Diagnosis

 One reason an adult ASD diagnosis can be tricky is that you’ve probably become very good at managing -- or even hiding -- your symptoms.
-When you visit the doctor or autism specialist, expect him to observe your behavior and ask a lot of questions.
-He might use a children’s checklist because many of the symptoms are the same, like repetitive behavior, obsession with daily routine, and difficulty with social interaction.
+When you visit the doctor or autism specialist, expect them to observe your behavior and ask a lot of questions.
+They might use a children’s checklist because many of the symptoms are the same, like repetitive behavior, obsession with daily routine, and difficulty with social interaction.

 It can also be hard to get information about your childhood and development.
 Parents answer the questions when a child is being diagnosed, but that can’t always happen when you’re an adult.
 If parents or any older relatives are willing and able, the doctor will probably want to talk to them.

 Your path to an autism spectrum disorder diagnosis probably won’t be a straight one.
 But regardless of where it takes you, it is important to find resources to learn the coping skills necessary to navigate your day-to-day world is key.